An origin story in the Comstock Chronicles

 “Do most not wake up after you find them?”
 Azroth asked, inspecting his arm where the old man had grabbed him.

 The skin had regained most of its natural color.
-However, blue impressions of where a hand had gripped his arm still clung to him.
+However, the shape of a blue hand from where the old man had gripped his arm still clung to him.

-“However, encountering a wight usually means death.
+“Usually, encountering a wight means death.
 Those specters freeze their victims from the inside out.
 Zella tended to your arm while you slept.
-She is one of our best healers.
+You’re lucky.
+She’s one of our best healers.
 She said for you to have withstood being touched, you must have the fire gift in your blood.”

 “I nearly got caught by them after starting a fire last night.”
 Azroth shivered at the memory of those icy hands stealing away the warmth from his body.

 “You’re definitely lucky.
-Starting a fire would have attracted quite a crowd.
+A fire would have attracted quite a crowd.
 How did you escape?”
-Hanzi waited.
+Hanzi leaned forward onto his knees, eager for the story.

 Hanzi nodded sagely.
 “That was probably the best move you could have made, mate.
 The fire would have distracted them, allowing you to escape.”

-“That was the second time I nearly died that day. i almost got eaten when a giant lizard protecting a waterhole chased me off.”
+“That was the second time I nearly died that day.
+The first was when a giant lizard nearly ate me when I approached its waterhole.”

 “Is that what that thing’s called?
-It nearly tried to eat me.
 I wouldn’t have even gone near it if he hadn’t been guarding the only waterhole I’d found.”

 Hanzi’s eyes were shimmering with longing.
 “I’ve wanted to get close to one for years, but these things won’t let me.”
 Hanzi slapped his legs in disgust.